-Preston Scout House Band, of Cambridge, includes about 200 regular and associate members, making it one of the largest organizations of its type in Canada.
-Marching members of this popular drum and bugle corps come from more than 20 communities across Ontario and have previously been associated with more than 70 marching music organizations.
+Preston Scout House Band, of Cambridge, Ontario; is one of the largest organizations of its type in Canada.
+Marching members of this popular drum and bugle corps come from more than 20 communities across Ontario and have previously been associated with more than 70 marching / music organizations.

-Associate members are a vital part of the organization, providing support in such areas as fund raising, publicity, recruiting, souvenir sales, parade assistance, catering for social events, photograph and video production
+Associate members are a vital part of the organization, providing support in such areas as fund raising, publicity, recruiting, parade assistance, event staging, photograph and video production

 The original Scout House Band and director Wilf Blum are both members of the city of Cambridge Hall of Fame.
 Blum was one of the first Canadians inducted into the World Drum Corps Hall of Fame.

-Since its first stage show in 1999, Scout House Alumni Band has performed in more than 425 parades, field shows and concerts in communities across Ontario and Quebec, Michigan, Ohio, Pennsylvania, Connecticut, New York, New Jersey, Massachusetts, Florida, West Virginia and Maryland.
+Since its first stage show in 1999, Scout House Alumni Band has performed in close to 500 parades, field shows and concerts in communities across Ontario and Quebec in Canada; and in Michigan, Ohio, Pennsylvania, Connecticut, New York, New Jersey, Massachusetts, Florida, West Virginia and Maryland.in the US.